pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 Be very careful with humour and avoid scarcasm.
 These don't translate through text very well and it's easy for people to mistake a funny comment for something mean.

 Having said that, try to be expressive!
+Say what it is that is on your mind.
 Use an emoji or two to add colour, fun, and extra meaning to your comments.

 When you thank people, say what you appreciate.